7 Ways to Build Your Personal Brand and Elevate Your Career

-To grow your brand on LinkedIn, first start by updating your profile to highlight any accomplishments, awards, or recognition that you have received.
+To grow your brand on LinkedIn, start by updating your profile to highlight any accomplishments, awards, or recognition you have received.
 Next, make sure that you are posting regularly.
-If you are doing any of the seven examples mentioned for developing your brand, now is the time to share with your audience.
+If you do any of the seven examples mentioned for developing your brand, now is the time to share with your audience.

 Another way to promote your brand is through your writing.
-This could consist of publishing a blog or writing a book/eBook related to your interests.
+This could include publishing a blog or writing a book/eBook related to your interests.
 Publishing video content to YouTube or creating a podcast could also lead to great exposure for your brand.

 How to Create Long-Term Success

-When evaluating your interests to decide what your brand is, make sure that you chose interests that you are passionate about.
+When evaluating your interests to decide what your brand is, make sure you choose interests you are passionate about.
 A brand comprised of your authentic self will go much further than an inauthentic brand.
 Another way to create a successful brand is by showing the value in the content that you share.
-Try to make your content unique or present it differently from others who have similar brands.
+Try to make your content unique or present it differently from others with similar brands.
 Lastly, successful brands aren’t built overnight.
 They require consistent effort.
 Be patient and trust that your efforts will be successful long term.